sokoide/design-patterns/memento-example/README.md

 ### Characters

 1. **Originator (`adapter.Editor`)**: The object that has the state.
 It provides functions to "create a snapshot (`CreateMemento`)" and "restore from a snapshot (`Restore`)."
 2. **Memento (`domain.Memento`)**: The storage box for the state.
-It holds the state, but it is designed so that no one other than the Originator can modify it (controlled by field visibility in Go).
+It holds the state via package-private fields and exposes a read-only accessor, so only the Originator can construct it.
 3. **Caretaker (`usecase.WriterService`)**: The manager of Mementos.
 It stores Mementos (managing history with an array) but does not tamper with the contents of the Memento.
 It orchestrates the writing and undoing process.

 ## 🏗 Architecture